Floern/stackoverflow/README.md

-# stackoverflow
-Stuff for Stack Overflow
+# Stuff for Stack Overflow

+## Userscripts

+### SE global flag summary

+Provides a global flag summary for all Stack Exchange network sites.